 Thousands of cellular reactions use nucleotides, including most of the enzymes that catalyze posttranslational modifications of proteins such as phosphorylation and methylation.
-Because of their central role in signal transduction, many PTM enzymes have been become drug targets.
-Though protein kinases get the most attention, acetyltransferases, methyltransferases and glycosyltransferases are also clinically validated targets, and many more PTM-related drugs are in the pipeline.
-Transcreener assays were developed to enable HTS efforts targeting PTM enzymes, as well as other types of nucleotide dependent enzymes, including ATPases, GTPases, and phosphodiesterases.
+Because of their central role in signal transduction, many PTM enzymes have become drug targets.
+Though protein kinases get the most attention, acetyltransferases, methyltransferases, and glycosyltransferases are also clinically validated targets, and many more PTM-related drugs are in the pipeline.
+Transcreener assays were developed to enable HTS efforts targeting PTM enzymes, as well as other types of nucleotide-dependent enzymes, including ATPases, GTPases, and phosphodiesterases.

 Transcreener Assays were developed and continuously improved for use in an industrial HTS setting.
 Since their introduction in 2006, they have been used worldwide in over 60M wells of inhibitor screening, profiling and mechanistic studies in 96, 384 or 1536 well plates with all of the major multimode plate readers.
 Use of ADP detection for kinase assays accounts for more than half of those wells, and most of these users decided on Transcreener after comparing it to alternative assay methods.
 For many more atypical targets – glycosyltransferases, helicases, carboxylases, GTPases, ligases, to name a few – there are no good alternatives, and Transcreener has been a truly enabling technology.
 The screen would likely not have gone forward without it.